-Baffin Bay is a shining jewel of trout green water, crystal clear shorelines and grass growing in abundance.
+The Baffin Bay is a shining jewel of trout green water, crystal clear shorelines and grass growing in abundance.

 There are acres of grass flats, grass lines, potholes and long expanses of sand, perfect habit for the abundance of redfish that live here.

 Light colored plastic lures have always been the key on Baffin, including white, and all spectrums of it, whether straight tail or paddle tail and the 5” Saltwater Assassin “Die Dapper” in a color called “Snowstorm’, which has been tearing up the big trout all year.
-The very light jig head lets the plastic work more naturally along the bottom, which in turn entices more strikes from big fish feeding there.
+The very light jig head lets the plastic work more naturally along the bottom, which in return entices more strikes from the big fish feeding there.

-The well-known “Rocks of Baffin”, which in essence, act like a coral reef, are holding bait and all kinds of fish, including good, solid keeper trout, big reds and lots of black drum.
+The well-known “Rocks of Baffin”, which in essence, acts like a coral reef, are holding bait and all kinds of fish, including good, solid keeper trout, big reds and lots of black drum.
 Whether drifting the deeper rocks or wading the shallow ones, the rocks of Baffin are a great place to start for a fresh fish dinner.

 Drift across them tossing a Cajun Thunder popping cork with an 18” leader under it, tied onto the 1/32oz jig head.
-Screw a 4” chartreuse Gulp “Swimming Minnow” on the hook and toss it down wind as far as possible!
+Screw a 4” chartreuse Gulp “Swimming Minnow” on the hook and toss it downwind as far as possible!
 Pop that cork loud and get ready to set the hook quickly.
-Nothing on the rocks can resist this set up!
+Nothing on the rocks can resist this setup!

 All of the shallow water is a Fly fishermen’s dream on the shorelines of Baffin, the Upper Laguna Madre, the Land Cut and the 9-Mile Hole.
 Stalk the super shallow edges for cruising or tailing redfish, black drum or a laid up big trout lurking in the grass or sand pockets.